RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 + **Drop-in hours**: XXXXX  You do *not* need an appointment!
 + **Textbook**: *Active Calculus* by Matt Boelkins (August 2020 version).
 This is available *free* online here: https://activecalculus.org/single/frontmatter.html  You can also download a PDF copy here: https://scholarworks.gvsu.edu/books/18/  You do not need a print copy, but if you want one, you can order it here: http://amzn.to/38HQdIo (Note this is the 2018 version.)
 + **Course materials**: All course files, the class calendar, class forms, and most graded assignments are housed on Blackboard (http://mybb.gvsu.edu).
 + **Course announcements and communication**: Course announcements, discussion, and other communication will be housed on **Campuswire** (link).
-"Emergency" announcements will be cross-posted on Black
+You will also be able to opt in to a service called **Remind** which allows me to push reminders to you via text message.

 ## What will each class be like?